 I am not ready for Carcinosin, I don’t like the idea of taking a remedy made from a cancerous discharge.

 But you just took Nux vomica which is Latin for “poison nut”!
 The bottom line is that there is nothing left of the original substance in a homeopathic remedy.
 Almost all of our remedies are made from poisons: snake venom, bee venom, arsenic, aconite… and the reason for this is because of our law: “What causes can cure.”
-So, if a substance can’t cause anything, it most likely can’t cure anything either, making the most valuable remedy in our Materia Medica the “worst” remedy in the world!
+So, if a substance cannot cause something, it most likely can’t cure anything either, making the most valuable remedy in our Materia Medica the “worst” remedy in our materia medica!

 So I think both sides are going to have to give a little on this issue and make the effort to come to the center.

 The homeopath will have to take the time to explain to the patient that there is nothing left of the original substance in a homeopathic remedy other than a vibration and the patient will have to be willing to trust the practitioner on this.

 When I think of remedies, I don’t think of what they were made from, I think of the people or personalities they have come to represent!
 For example, do you know who’s a Carcinosin?
 Jerry Seinfeld!
 He’s a comedian who had his own show called “Seinfeld” for 9 years, this is him below: